Family outside grilling together.

 Using a partial entitlement means the VA will only guarantee your loan up to that conforming loan limit, minus the entitlement you’re using in your current situation.
 You can still borrow more than your entitlement (again, based on your lender’s qualifications), but you’ll likely have a down payment to make up the difference.

-Calculating Your Entitlement
+Calculating Your Remaining Entitlement

-Entitlement you’ve used: 300,000 x 0.25 = $75,000
+300,000 x 0.25 = $75,000

-Maximum entitlement: 726,200 x 0.25 = $181,550
+$766,550 x 0.25 = $191,637.50

 Now that you’ve calculated your remaining entitlement, you can calculate the loan amount the VA will guarantee with no down payment.
-You’ll multiply your remaining entitlement by 4, so with our example numbers, this would be 106,550 x 4 = $426,200.
-This is the maximum amount you can borrow with no down payment.
+To find the loan amount you’ll multiply your remaining entitlement by four.
+Here’s what that looks like with our example numbers:

 The Bottom Line